Creating healthy meals and snacks can be simple when you use the Eat Well Plate.

 Snacks

-The proportions of foods for all of your snacks throughout the day should generally follow the proportions of the Eat Well Plate.
+The proportions of foods for all of your snacks throughout the day should generally follow the proportions of the Canada’s food guide plate.

-Use the Eat Well Plate as a guide to include a vegetable or fruit at each snack.
+Use the plate as a guide to include a vegetable or fruit at each snack.
 Try:

 - fruit with whole grain crackers